Committee for Inter-Parliamentary Cooperation

 Leaders of the Committee for Inter-Parliamentary Cooperation are as follows :

 Vice chairperson : 1.
-Juliari Batubara (Indonesian Democratic Party - Struggle)
+Charles Honoris (Indonesian Democratic Party of Struggle)

-Head of Beureu of the Committee : Endah TD Retnoastuti
+Head of Beurau of the Committee : Endah TD Retnoastuti